kevinslin/kevin-public/vault/res.books.shoe-dog.md

 - gather a group of people that believe in the mission and have the determinatino to see it through
 - always keep pushing forward
 - celebrity endorsements?

+#MW
+Physical goods business.
+High revenue, low profit, always a struggle to make payroll.
+Software business.
+No revenue (usually at start) but high profit once you start to charge (if you are solving a problem people care about).

 ## Quotes